Donald Trump didn't win a majority

 Resistance is not coming from a fringe discontented minority; its voice is rooted in the the majority who did not vote for this president.

-Voters in the majority are reacting to a thin-skinned, regularly incompetent, antagonistic and divisive president with an arc toward corruption and self-enrichment.
+Voters and most of the public are reacting to a regularly incompetent, antagonistic and divisive president with an arc toward corruption and self-enrichment.
 The voice of the voter is not required to remain silent after the election or inauguration.

 (Gallup: Trump Job Approval)

-When the president's staff tells the media or public to be quiet and listen, they should be reminded that 54% of the voters didn't vote for Donald Trump and that it is the president that needs to listen.
+When the president's staff complain about the media or the public's negative reaction to the incompetence and corruption of the White House, they should be reminded that 54% of the voters didn't vote for Donald Trump

 *Even considering the President's lie that 5 million people voted for Hillary Clinton illegally, and subtracting those votes, a solid majority of voters still didn't vote for Donald Trump.